mongodb/mongodbatlas-cloudformation-resources/network-container/README.md

 Please don't modify files `model.go` and `main.go`, as they will be automatically overwritten.

 ## Description
-This resource allows to create, read, update and delete a network container
+This resource allows you to create, read, update and delete a network container

 ## Attributes
 `Id` : Unique identifier of the Network Peer.<br>